- When you create a rule, you set a message limit and time period (eg., 5 emails in 7 days).

 These rules apply to all messages sent from Act-On except form submission confirmation emails and those that use the Transactional Sending feature.
 Webinar reminders and Automated Program messages will be also suppressed.
 However, you can set specific messages and programs to ignore your fatigue rules.

-Using simple to setup rules, you can define rules like “no more than 1 marketing email a day, AND no more than 3 emails per week AND no more than 5 emails per month".
+Using simple to set-up rules, you can define rules like “no more than one marketing email a day and no more than three emails per week and no more than 5 emails per month."

-- Click Contacts > Other Lists > Bounces & Opt-Outs
+- Navigate to Contacts > Other Lists > Bounces & Opt-Outs

 - Hover over Email Fatigue Suppression Rules and click Edit.

-- Click Add and begin to define your rules.
-Once finished, click Save Rules.
+- Click Add and define your Email Fatigue Suppression rules.